 +2-2=0

-Rules for specific groups table groups
+Rules for specific groups in the PT.

 I For group 1A elements (comprising Li,Na,K, e.t.c) their O.N = +1